 The laws of some states require that certain persons take physical delivery in definitive form of securities that they own.
 Consequently, the ability to transfer beneficial interest in a global certificate to such persons may be limited to that extent.
-Because DTC can act only on behalf of participants, which in turn act on behalf of indirect participants and certain banks, the ability of a person having a beneficial interest in a global certificate to pledge such interest to persons or entities that do not participate in the DTC system, or otherwise take actions in respect of such interests, may be affected by the lack of a physical certificate evidencing such interests.
+Because DTC can act only on behalf of participants, which in turn act on behalf of indirect participants and certain banks, the ability of a person having a beneficial interest in a global certificate to pledge such interest to persons or entities that do not participate in the DTC system, or otherwise take actions in respect of such interests.
 For certain other restrictions on the transferability of the preferred stock or the exchange debentures, as applicable, see "--Exchange of Book-Entry Securities for Certificated Securities", "--Exchange of Certificated Securities for Book-Entry Securities."